 THE PRACTICAL CERTIFICATE IN DIPLOMATIC PROTOCOL

-Join us Tuesday, October 22 and Wednesday, October 23 for this unique 2-day skills development program that examines the basic rules of Diplomatic protocol, how diplomacy has evolved historically and how it is now practiced in the current Global environment.
+This unique, 2-day skills development program examines the basic rules of Diplomatic protocol, how diplomacy has evolved historically and how it is now practiced in the current Global environment.

 Location: Richcraft Hall, Carleton University